Close Menu

 Nevertheless, it has also drawn sharp criticism from many quarters who accuse him of evading accountability for one of Nigeria’s bloodiest chapters.

-The former Head of State explained that his decision to prosecute the war was driven by an urgent need to preserve Nigeria’s unity, not by hatred or ethnic animosity.
+The former Head of State explained that his decision to prosecute the war stemmed from urgent needs to preserve Nigeria’s unity, not hatred or ethnic animosity.

 “It was never a hatred against any people, I can assure you,” he said.